[Normative] Progress Studies

 - Nick Bostrom, Superintelligence

-- Amanda Askell, Why Responsible AI Development Needs Cooperation on Safety
+- Amanda Askell et. al, Why Responsible AI Development Needs Cooperation on Safety

 - Paul Christiano.
 On progress and prosperity